selivan/selivan.github.io/_posts/2018-03-08-ubuntu-based-thin-client.md

 Why not just use [Thinstation](http://www.thinstation.org/)?

-Well, if Thinstation completely satisfies your requirements - you would better use it, it's more old and mature project.
-Plus it is about one and a half times smaller in size, because it is specially created for minimal size, not just slightly modified standard Ubuntu.
+Well, if Thinstation completely satisfies your requirements - you would better use it, it's older and more mature project.
+Plus it is about one and a half times smaller in size, because it is specially crafted for minimal size, not just slightly modified standard Ubuntu.

 But it has ancient versions of software, and not a lot of it.
 If you need something special, not just client for RDP/Citrix/..., you would have to build it yourself, and do so for each update.